CHEO-EHIL/pysdg-releases/README.md

 ### Installation using a wheel file

-You can install the package by using the appropriate release wheel file available in this repository.
-First, set up the virtual environment as detailed in the documentation.
+Make sure to set up your virtual environment first, following the steps in the documentation.

 > <span style="color:#f0ad4e;"><strong>Note:</strong> To ensure the wheel file installs correctly, please use <strong>Python 3.10.14</strong> and <strong>pip 24.0</strong>.
 Other versions may not be compatible.</span>